cpcurtis1218/cs-algorithms/algorithms/distribution-sorting.md

   Most useful when values are relatively dense (not a major differentiation between values)

   The General Idea of the Bucket Sort:
     1) Start with your initial array
     2) Set up an array of initially empty “buckets.”
     3) Go over the original array and scatter each object in its bucket.
     4) Sort each bucket.
     5) Gather: Go through the buckets sequentially and gather everything back into the original single array.

+-Radix Sort-

+  Radix sort operates by looking at the individual digits in a set of numbers.
+  Radix starts at either the beginning of a number (the most significant digit approach) or the end of a number (the least significant digit approach) and works through each digit until it’s reached the end and the values are sorted.